puyanghuang/puyang.github.io/_pages/about.md

 ---

 I am Puyang Huang (黄浦阳), currently a master student in the School of Information Science and Technology at ShanghaiTech University, under the supervision of Prof. Xufeng Kou.
 Before that, I obtained my bachelor degree in Electrical and Computer Engineering from Shanghai Jiao Tong University.
-My current research interest is SOT physics in strong SOC semiconductor and topological insulators, strain-modualted VCMA and MRAM-based neural network application.
+My current research interest is spin-orbit torque (SOT) related physics in strong spin orbit coupling (SOC) materials (semiconductor and topological insulators), strain-modualted voltage control magnetic anisotropy (VCMA) and MRAM-based neural network application.

 Publications
 ------